awmckinley/config/modules/term.ansi/README.md

-# ANSI Terminal Tools
+# Terminal ANSI Tools

-Software for working with ANSI escape sequences and terminal styling.
+Tools for working with and manipulating ANSI terminal sequences and formatting.